gvwilson/thirdbit/fiction/maddy-roo/index.md

 as the huge hauler bot batted away a clump of flying earth and rumbled forward once again.

 "Arrooo!
 Arrooo!"
-Wolf howls sent shivers up Maddie's fur.
+Wolf howls sent shivers up Maddy's fur.
 In mismatched helmets and salvaged armor, the village militia charged around the corner to hit the bots from behind.
 Some carried weighted axes meant for hacking through metal joints.